How a Case Manager Helps with the Treatment Process

 Case managers are involved in multiple therapeutic and medical disciplines, including helping ex-convicts, people with chronic or mental illnesses, homeless and formerly homeless individuals, and those overcoming addiction.
 The position requires advocating for all kinds of assistance, including help with prescription medications, routine doctors’ appointments, housing, job retraining, and more.
 Case managers typically work with multiple clients at once through an organization like a hospital or charity; however, case managers tend to focus on one discipline, such as substance abuse.

-It is important for case managers to have some core competencies
+It is important for case managers to have some core competencies.
+These include:

 - Understanding models of addiction and substance abuse, especially as these relate to finding treatment and other resources